CAFAudit/audit-service/docs/pages/en-us/overview.md

 ## Elasticsearch
 Elasticsearch is an opensource, distributable, scalable, enterprise grade search engine.
 Elasticsearch is accessible through an extensive RESTful API and can provide multi-tenant capable full text searches that support data discovery.
 Official clients are available in Java, .NET (C#), Python, Groovy and many other languages.

-For more details on Elasticsearch deployment, see [Getting Started](Getting-Started).
+For more details on Elasticsearch deployment, see [Audit Service Deploy Project in GitHub](https://github.com/CAFAudit/audit-service-deploy).